 We primarily sell our branded and generic products to wholesalers, retail drug store chains, supermarket chains, mass merchandisers, distributors, mail order accounts, hospitals and government agencies.
 Our wholesalers and distributors purchase products from us and, in turn, supply products to retail drug store chains, independent pharmacies and managed care organizations (MCOs).
 Customers in the managed care market include health maintenance organizations, nursing homes, hospitals, clinics, pharmacy benefit management companies and mail order customers.
 Our current customer group reflects significant consolidation in recent years, marked by mergers and acquisitions and other alliances.
-Total revenues from direct customers that accounted for 10% or more of our total consolidated revenues during the years ended December 31, 2019, 2018 and 2017 are as follows:
+Total turnover from direct customers that accounted for 10% or more of our total consolidated turnover during the years ended December 31, 2019 and 2018 are as follows:

-2019 2018 2017
+2019 2018

-AmerisourceBergen Corporation 34% 32% 25%
+AmerisourceBergen Corporation 34% 32%

-McKesson Corporation 26% 27% 25%
+McKesson Corporation 26% 27%

-Cardinal Health, Inc. 25% 26% 25%
+Cardinal Health, Inc. 25% 26%

-Revenues from these customers are included within each of our segments.
+Turnover from these customers are included within each of our segments.

-Some wholesale distributors have demanded that pharmaceutical manufacturers, including us, enter into distribution service agreements (DSAs) pursuant to which the wholesale distributors provide the pharmaceutical manufacturers with specific services, including the provision of periodic retail demand information and current inventory levels and other information.
+Some wholesale distributors have demanded that pharmaceutical manufacturers, including us, enter into distribution service agreements (DSAs) pursuant to which the wholesale distributors provide the pharmaceutical manufacturers with specific services, including the provision of periodic retail demand information and current stock levels and other information.
 We have entered into certain of these agreements.